CLayer-dev/docs/docs/community/contribution-guidelines.md

 ## Getting Help

-- Join our Discord
+- Join our Telegram community
 - Check the FAQ
 - Read the documentation
-- Ask in the forums
+- Follow us on X for updates